Oxygen firebreak: Firebreak effectiveness

 In 2018, a freedom of information request to all clinical commissioning groups in England (where firebreaks are mandatory) revealed that during the five years between 2013 and 2017 inclusive, 63 serious incidents involving oxygen fires were recorded and just one fatality.
 73% of CCGs, representing 71% of patients in England, responded to the request.
 When the results are extrapolated to cover the whole patient population of 81,000, the figures are 89 incidents and 1.4 deaths.
 The fatality rate is significantly lower than any other previous study in the UK or internationally, and significantly lower than rates in the US or Japan where, compared with the equivalent patient population, they were 27 and 14 respectively.
 The white paper report suggests that the mandatory introduction of firebreaks, in conjunction with a "multidisciplinary approach to patient education", as well as risk assessments, is responsible for the low level of fatalities.

 Home oxygen fire incidents

+The International Association of Fire Chiefs monitors reports of home oxygen fires on its live interactive dashboard.

-Some of the incidents involving deaths and injuries to patients, their relatives, fellow residents, as well as firefighters include:
+Other major incidents involving deaths and injuries to patients, their relatives, fellow residents, as well as firefighters include: